hollyhowes/hollyhowes/README.md

 - 👋 Hi, I’m @hollyhowes
 - 👀 I’m interested in geoscience, cloud and the modernization of petrographic techniques.
-- 🌱 I’m currently learning AWS Cloud.
+- 🌱 I’m currently learning AWS Cloud, Linux and Python.
 - 📫 How to reach me - holly.howes@outlook.com

 <!---